John Lewis sales growth slows

 LONDON John Lewis JLP.UL (BB90_p.L), Britain's biggest department store group, said sales growth eased for the third week running last week as milder weather and harder comparative numbers with last year took their toll.

-The employee-owned firm said on Friday department store sales increased 7.0 percent to 69.4 million pounds ($112 million) in the week to October 20.
+The employee-owned firm said on Friday department store sales increased 7.0 percent to 69.4 million pounds in the week to October 20.

 In the previous three weeks the retailer had posted rises of 8.6 percent, 16.2 percent and 26.5 percent respectively.